Bess-Hub/Basic-Exercises/README.md

 ### Reto 1.py

 <br>
-Is a simple challenge I took from Elyca's homework - Sorry, girl! - It was great at making me think of a solution and, once solved, how could I improve. <br>
+Is a simple challenge I took from Elyca's homework - Sorry, girl! - it was great at making me think of a solution and, once solved, how could I improve. <br>
 It helped determined where are my limitations at the time I ran the exercise.<br><br>